-However, existing end-to-end methods are criticized by two main issues: 1) Learning driving policy directly from high-dimensional sensor input is challenging, as known as dimensional disasters.
-2) Most of them can only deal with simple driving tasks such as lane-keeping or car-following but performs poorly in urban scenes.
+However, current end-to-end methods have been subject to criticism due to two primary issues: 1) Learning driving policy directly from high-dimensional sensor input is challenging, as known as dimensional disasters.
+2) The majority of existing approaches concentrate on straightforward driving tasks, such as lane-keeping, but exhibit inadequate performance in complex urban scenarios.
+The variety of urban scenes and street landscapes greatly increases the complexity of the samples, making it challenging to learn an efficient and robust end-to-end driving policy.
 Recent advanced end-to-end autonomous driving methods build latent world models to abstract high-dimensional observations into compact latent states, enabling the self-driving vehicle to predict forward and learn from low-dimensional states.
-Chen. et al. introduce an end-to-end autonomous driving framework with a stochastic sequential latent world model to reduce the sample complexity of reinforcement learning~\cite{chen2021interpretable}.
-LVM~\cite{zhang2021steadily} further introduces Dreamer~\cite{hafner2019dream,hafner2020mastering}, a novel recurrent world model with a deterministic path and a stochastic path concurrently, into the autonomous driving framework to improve prediction accuracy and the stability of the driving policy learning process.
-However, the latent states encoded by the world model proposed in previous works still contain a large amount of driving-irrelevant information, such as the features of the clouds, rain, and the buildings around the road, resulting in low sampling efficiency and poor robustness to input perturbations.
-Additionally, the data distribution for the training world model is usually unbalanced, i.e., straight-line driving data appears more while, turning and near-collision data is comparatively less, making the agent hard to cope with the corner cases.
+Chen. et al. introduce an end-to-end self-driving framework with a stochastic sequential latent world model to reduce the sample complexity of reinforcement learning~\cite{chen2021interpretable}.
+LVM~\cite{zhang2021steadily} further introduces Dreamer~\cite{hafner2020dream,hafner2021mastering}, a novel recurrent world model with a deterministic path and a stochastic path concurrently, into the autonomous driving framework to improve prediction accuracy and the stability of the driving policy learning process.
+However, these world models still contain significant amounts of driving-irrelevant information, such as clouds, rain, and surrounding buildings, leading to low sampling efficiency and limiting robustness to input perturbations.
+Additionally, the data distribution for the training world model is usually unbalanced, i.e., straight-line driving data appears more while turning, and near-collision data is comparatively less, making the agent face difficulties in handling corner cases and may even cause modal collapse.
 Can we train a world model that extracts driving-relevant features from a balanced sample distribution, and construct an efficient and robust end-to-end autonomous driving framework, anticipating its outstanding performances in both common scenes and corner cases?